nginxinc/nginx-controller-lab/docs/class1/module1/lab1.rst

 The goal of this lab is to explore the pre-configured Active Directory authentication and role based access control configuration.
 Students will view the existing configuration without making changes.

+This feature enables organizations to use their existing Authentication process to integrate with NGINX Controller.

 ..
 IMPORTANT::
     Estimated completion time: 5 minutes